StevPem/SPARC-Club-Station-Remote-Control/docs/Solution intent.md

 # General requirements

-The remote control system is intended initially to allow access to the club&#39;s IC7300 HF transceiver by club members and other approved users.
+The remote control system is intended initially to allow access to the club's IC7300 HF transceiver by club members and other approved users.
 Other transceivers and other pieces of equipment can be progressively added.
 Ideally the first implementation should be complete by the end of July 2021.